 Our community advocacy is focused on four areas:

-- Advocate for the importance of community resident input in the zoning process and decisions that affect resident quality of life.
+1. Importance of resident input in the zoning process and decisions that affect community quality of life

-- Advocate for the protection of wildlife and their habitat, and accurate, thorough environmental surveys to determine wildlife utilization and necessary preservation on 168 acres of green space.
+2. Protection of wildlife and their habitat, and accurate, thorough environmental surveys to determine wildlife utilization before significant zoning decisions are made

-- Engage and encourage residents in Calusa and across the County to be informed and get involved in County decision making that affect resident quality of life.
+3. Engage and encourage residents in Calusa and across the County to be informed and get involved in County decision making that affects resident quality of life

-- Increase awareness of how our 99 year land use covenant protecting 168 acres of parks and recreation green space was released through a series of litigation and financial settlements while excluding 5000 residents and their concerns.
+4. Increase awareness of how our 99 year land use covenant protecting 168 acres of parks and recreation green space was released through a series of litigation and financial settlements while excluding 5000 residents and their concerns

 Calusa Property